Tasmania Minister for the Arts Elise Archer

 Victor P Taffa

-12 Tasmanian artists will receive funding of over $30,000 through Arts Tasmania’s latest funding round, Minister for the Arts Elise Archer said.
+31 Tasmanian artists will receive funding to undertake a range of activities locally, nationally and overseas following the latest round of Arts Tasmania’s Support for Individuals and Groups program, Minister for the Arts Elise Archer said.

 “Funding totalling more than $305,000 will enable these artists to produce new works, write, present exhibitions, record and undertake residencies, and professional and creative development opportunities.”
 Minister Archer said.

 Designer Duncan Meerding, writer Adam Thompson, dance collective MakeShift, and musician Shan Deng are among the recipients, who were recommended for funding by peers from the Cultural and Creative Industries Expert Register.